abda-s/homelab-docker/README.md

 *   [**Immich**](./immich/): A self-hosted photo and video backup solution, providing a private alternative to Google Photos.
 *   [**Media Stack**](./media/): A comprehensive suite of applications for managing and streaming media, including Jellyfin, the *Arr suite, and qBittorrent.
 *   [**Smarthome (Home Assistant)**](./smarthome/): A powerful home automation platform for controlling smart devices and creating automations.
+*   [**Faster Whisper**](./faster-whisper/): A robust, self-hosted implementation of OpenAI's Whisper model for local speech-to-text transcription.
+Features a custom worker with Voice Activity Detection (VAD), auto-resume for crashes, and smart queue management.

 ## Service Overview